Meaning of PBS in Health and Social Care

 Person-Centred Approach

-PBS supports the concept of care that individuals should be at the centre of their own support.
-This means that individuals experiencing challenging behaviours should be involved as much as possible in planning and implementing their support strategies.
+PBS supports the concept of care that people should be at the centre of their own support.
+This involves ensuring that people experiencing challenging behaviours are included as much as possible in planning and implementing support strategies.
 Additionally, Applied Behaviour Analysis (ABA) is often used to develop behaviour support plans in the context of a person-centred approach.

-This approach allows the strategies and behaviour support plan to be tailored to the individual’s needs, which leads to positive outcomes.
+This approach allows the strategies and behaviour support plan to be tailored to the person’s needs, which leads to positive outcomes and improved well-being.

 Positive Reinforcement